Abdominal and Breast Imaging Fellowship

 The fellow will have one half day of protected academic time for proven research projects.

-As a result of our large practice and state of the art technology, we are able to offer our fellows large exposure to all aspects of screening, diagnostic, interventional and research of breast Imaging.
+As a result of our large practice and state of the art technology, we are able to offer our fellows comprehensive training and exposure to all aspects of breast imaging, including screening, diagnostic, interventional breast imaging as well as research and teaching.

-Fellows have exposure to a high volume of digital screening mammograms, digital diagnostic mammograms, diagnostic ultrasounds, breast MRI and interventional procedures.
-Interventional procedures include: stereotactic core and vacuum assisted biopsies, ultrasound guided interventions, MRI guided vacuum assisted biopsy, preoperative wire and radioactive seed localizations and galactography.
+Fellows have exposure to a high volume of digital screening mammograms, digital diagnostic mammograms and tomosynthesis, contrast-enhanced digital mammography, diagnostic ultrasounds, breast MRI and interventional procedures.
+Interventional procedures include: stereotactic core and vacuum assisted biopsies, ultrasound guided interventions, MRI guided vacuum assisted biopsy and MRI guided preoperative localization, preoperative wire and radioactive seed localizations and galactography.

 There are several Breast Imaging rounds occurring monthly with review of current cases, presentations of new techniques and advances in the field of Breast Imaging.